tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Preferred Label: Issue Policy
 - Definition: A bdqffdq:NeedConcept that relates a bdqffdq:UseCase to a set of supporting bdqffdq:Issues.
 - SubClass Of: IssueConcept; Policy
 - Comments: A bdqffdq:IssuePolicy is a data quality Need layer concept (see Figure 3 in Veiga et al., 2017) that describes how a bdqffdq:Issue relates to a bdqffdq:UseCase.
 This relationship defines which bdqffdq:Issues are supported by a given bdqffdq:UseCase.
+ISP(u) = { is | is ∈ IS ⋀ (u, is) ∈ rel_ISP }

 ********************